 Within the 250 miles of land that is Freeport is a world of wonderful sites waiting to be explored.
 Museums are not necessarily a popular attraction throughout some of the chain's smaller islands, but you'll find them in abundance here, in addition to the typical natural attractions, and beaches.

-Another place to consider is William's Town Beach.
+Another place that beach-goers can consider is William's Town Beach.
 Centrally located in a settlement of the same name, William's Town Beach is popular for watersports like jet skiing and snorkeling.
 As an extra special treat, horses sometimes show up on the beach.

-Assuming you like to become more aware of other people and places, you should consider visiting a museum while on vacation in Freeport.
+If you enjoy expanding your knowledge of other cultures and places, you might want to visit a museum while on vacation in Freeport.

-The table below enables you to get more details regarding some available museums in and around the area.
+The table directly below shows more information on a few available museums in and around Freeport.

 |--||1.7 mi.
 East of Central Freeport|